Breaking News

 Traffic Conditions That Increase the Risk of Chain-Reaction Crashes

 Certain roadway and traffic conditions make chain-reaction crashes more likely in heavy traffic.
+Here are the most frequent ones:

-• Stop-and-go movement – Frequent braking increases the chance of delayed reactions.
+• Stop-and-go movement: Frequent braking increases the chance of delayed reactions.

-• Closely packed vehicles – Limited spacing reduces reaction time.
+• Closely packed vehicles: Limited spacing reduces reaction time.

-• Sudden slowdowns – Traffic can stop quickly near congestion points.
+• Sudden slowdowns: Traffic can stop quickly near congestion points.

-• Merging and lane changes – Vehicles entering traffic can disrupt flow.
+• Merging and lane changes: Vehicles entering traffic can disrupt flow.

 Where Do Chain-Reaction Crashes Commonly Occur?